MvvmCross/MvvmCross/ISSUE_TEMPLATE.md

 To help us fix your issue, please provide the information in the below template.

-> Note: There is often little we can do without a minimal reproducible sample of the issue, so please provide that in a standalone github repository and link it here.
+> Note: There is often little we can do without a minimal reproducible sample of the issue, so please provide that in a **standalone git repository** and link it here.

 ### Steps to reproduce